josmar-crwdstffng/angular/aio/content/guide/inputs-outputs.md

     </code-example>

     The `*ngFor` iterates over the items in the `items` array.
-    When you enter a value in the child's `<input>` and click the button, the child emits the event and the parent's `addItem()` method pushes the value to the `items` array and new item renders in the list.
+    When you enter a value in the `<input>` of the child and click the button, the child emits the event and the `addItem()` method of the parent pushes the value to the `items` array and new item renders in the list.

 ## Using `@Input()` and `@Output()` together